 Short answer: yes, especially if you are okay with a few trade-offs.

 Spiti in May is quieter, colder, and more dramatic than peak summer months.
 Villages like Kaza, Tabo, Nako, and Kalpa are accessible from the Shimla side for most of the month.
 The landscapes carry a raw, almost untouched quality.
+Snow still sits on the mountains.
+Rivers are starting to swell.
+The valley has a stillness that it loses once June and July bring tourist traffic.

-The trade-offs?
 The Manali side is often not fully open until mid or late May.
 Chandratal Lake access is uncertain.
 Night temperatures still drop well below freezing in higher areas.
 Some homestays and cafes in remote villages are still getting ready for the season.

 For couples looking for a quieter, more intimate trip, May works beautifully.
 For families with young children, late May is safer and more comfortable.
 For first-time Spiti travellers who want reliability, the Shimla-Kinnaur side is the smarter entry.